 Ease of Access

 A large part of it is just how accessible Scratch is.
 It doesn’t require any specialized programs to run, just a web browser and an account.
-And because it uses block-based coding, it doesn’t require nearly as much attention to detail as text-based languages.
+And because Scratch uses block-based coding, it doesn’t require nearly as much attention to detail as text-based languages.
 A misplaced block of code can still cause bugs, but it is a whole lot easier to find than a misplaced period!

 It breaks coding into chunks that are more easily grasped so that kids can build up their understanding at the same time that they are actively building real code.

-Scratch makes it much easier to make a cohesive project than traditional text-based languages.
+Scratch makes it much easier to make a cohesive project than traditional text-based coding languages.
 That’s actually a lot more important than you’d think!